tvdboom/ATOM/docs_sources/user_guide.md

 These two classes are convenient wrappers for all the possibilities this package provides.
 Like a [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html), they assemble several steps that can be cross-validated together while setting different parameters.
-There are some important differences with sklearn's API though:
+There are some important differences with sklearn's API:

 1. `atom` is initialized with the data you want to manipulate.
-This data can be accessed at any moment through `atom`'s [data properties](../API/ATOM/atomclassifier/#data-properties).
+This data can be accessed at any moment through `atom`'s [data attributes](../API/ATOM/atomclassifier/#data-properties).
 2. The classes in ATOM's API are reached through `atom`'s methods.
 For example, calling the [encode](../API/ATOM/atomclassifier/#atomclassifier-encode) method, will initialize an [Encoder](../API/data_cleaning/encoder) instance, fit it on the training set and